 Weighted blankets are effective for they apply the concept of Deep Touch Pressure Stimulation, they put adequate pressure for eliciting the nerve endings beneath our skin.
 The arousal of the nerve endings leads to successive actions within the nervous system.
 DTP lowers blood-pressure levels and heart rate and also the heaviness of the blanket restricts your movements.
 All these factors create a suitable atmosphere for the body to enter into ‘deep sleep’ mode.

 How does a weighted blanket work?

-Because of the weight of weighted blankets, the sympathetic system tends to shut down while letting the parasympathetic nervous system take control.
+Because of the weight of weighted blankets, the sympathetic system tends to shut down while letting the parasympathetic nervous system take over.
 As such, the body comes to a stage of rest and digest.
 In turn, the body releases a host of hormones, as seen below:

 - Serotonin: a hormone that enriches the mood and controls anxiety and depression symptoms

 - Dopamine: a hormone that manages attention span, memory, motivation, and pleasure

 - Oxytocin: a hormone that helps the body to adjust to emotional upheavals

 - Melatonin: the sleep-inducing hormone.
 Higher melatonin levels in the brain help to restore the body’s natural circadian rhythms while facilitating sleep.

 The Deep Touch Pressure (DTP) promotes better sleep.
 It is proven that applying DTP to the body triggers hormones which are responsible for sleep and relaxation.
 This is what makes weighted blankets life saving for people who just needs some rest or for children with conditions like autism, since they tend to have lower serotonin levels.